graysonhyc/lww_elements_set_py/README.md

 To determine if an element exists in the LWW element set, the following rules are applied:

+- Exists if the element is present in the add set but not in the remove set (trivial)
+- Does not exist if the element is present in the remove set but not in the add set (trivial)
 - Exists if the element's most recent operation is an "add"
 - Does not exist if the element's most recent operation is a "remove"